You’ve heard the famous quote: “When the going gets tough, the tough get going.” We all know what it means, and most likely all agree that it is true.

 True, doesn’t necessarily mean real for you though.
 It’s only real for you if you apply it when it’s tough to… when things are hard.

 Life on earth teaches us that things are supposed to be hard

 Life Grows Through Struggle

 From the moment of birth, we arrive amidst ecstasy and agony.
-The cry of the newborn and the tears of the mother reveal this mystery and everyday miracle of life at work.
+The cry of the newborn and the tears of the mother reveal this mysterious everyday miracle of life at work.

 Life is supposed to be beautiful and ugly, peaceful and tumultuous… loving and fierce.
 Consider the gentle grace and beauty of the leopard licking her cub and then hunting prey for dinner.
 Reflect on the majesty of thunderstorms and the horror of hurricanes.

 Any parent knows that the laughter and happy screams of children can often sound like crying out in pain.
 Perhaps it’s no coincidence that the two are so closely aligned, for again, that is how it all starts for us.